We reserve the right to alter the contents of this website as necessary for the optimum delivery of the training

 Year 2: Tuesdays - Christine Roeder & Don Lockyer Thursdays - Christine Roeder & Don Lockyer

 Selection for the Diploma in Integrative Counselling Training is through successful completion of a Certificate Training (See requirements below).
-Students who have completed the Inter-Psyche Certificate in Counselling Skills will be asked to attend an internal individual interview.
 Students who have studied elsewhere will need to complete the downloadable application form and attend an individual interview.
 Applicants for the Diploma will need to meet all the requirements for admission to the Certificate plus:

 • a certificate in counselling skills either Inter-Psyche or equivalent (minimum 70 hours)

 • a practical knowledge of counselling skills

 • formal or informal experience of using these skills

 • willingness and ability to devote approximately 10 hours per week to private study.

 The unique Inter-Psyche integrative model incorporates the Person Centred theory of Carl Rogers, the relational approach of Mearns and Cooper, the Psychodynamic approach and Beck's Cognitive model.
 We also give students a good working knowledge of phenomenological models such as the Existential Approach.